 After observing the precautions of PAR.
-3.3.9.1, press figure from the power-up screen to enter the Saved Waveforms screen (Figure 3-9).
-Highlight one of the stored waveforms, then press figure 3.4.
-Then highlight a waveform location designated Empty and press figure 1 to save or figure 3.5.
+3.3.9.1, press [2] from the power-up screen to enter the Saved Waveforms screen (Figure 3-9).
+Highlight one of the stored waveforms, then press [4].
+Then highlight a waveform location designated Empty and press [4] to save or [5] to abort the change and exit.
 The copied waveform may then be modified and saved with a new name if desired (see PAR.
 3.3.9.7).